selrahal/kie-server-access-control-extension/README.md

-# KieServer Access Control Filter
+# KieServer Access Control Extension
-This custom servlet filter gives you more granular security controls over the KieServer's REST API.
+This KieServer extension gives you more granular security controls over the REST API.
+It also allows you to include access control list files in your KJARs for hot deployment.
 ### How to use:
 ###### 1) Build the project
 ```sh